 - Compare Dublin and Belfast

-In June 2013 the cruise ship MS Astor circumnavigated the British Isles in a two-week voyage.
-We are on board.
-In Northern Ireland's capital Belfast, we leave MS Astor as scheduled at halfway through the voyage.
-Before our return flight to Germany we visit the most important sights of Belfast.
+In June, the cruise ship MS Astor will circumnavigate the British Isles on a two-week voyage.
+We're on board.
+We leave the MS Astor in Northern Ireland's capital Belfast as planned halfway through the trip.
+Before our flight back to Germany we visit the most important sights in Belfast.

 Belfast - the last leg of a cruise